aguy11/Lenstadt/README.md

 #### Tuples

 Tuples are the only type of complex data structure that there is right now, so bear with me.
-They are also very minimal (there are no tuples allowed inside of tuples) Here is a basic tuple:
+Here is a basic tuple:

 ```
-tuple = ( "Hello", "This", "Is", "A", "Taco" );
+tuple = ( "Hello", "This", "Is", "A", "Taco", ( "Yes", "It", "Is" ) );
 stampLn tuple;
 ```